2pc/notes/tools/git_branch.md

 ```
 $ git status
-On branch luping
+On branch xxx
-Your branch is up to date with 'origin/luping'.
+Your branch is up to date with 'origin/xxx'.

 You have unmerged paths.
   (fix conflicts and run "git commit")